ryandrewjohnson/react-localize-docs/source/index.html.md

 This logic was excluded on purpose in order to keep this API focused, and package size small.
 If you do require localization based formatting you do have the choice of using a third-party library that speciializes in formatting e.g([Moment](https://momentjs.com/) for dates).
 Or you can even implement this logic yourself...

-## How does react-localize differ from react-intl?
+## How does react-localize-redux differ from react-intl?

 * [react-intl](https://github.com/yahoo/react-intl) is larger in size/complexity, and for good reason as it handles many things related to localization. e.g. Pluralization, currency.
-Where as with `react-localize` you are responsible for those things - see [How do I handle currency, date, and other localization transformations?](/#how-do-i-handle-currency-date-and-other-localization-transformations)
+Where as with `react-localize-redux` you are responsible for those things - see [How do I handle currency, date, and other localization transformations?](/#how-do-i-handle-currency-date-and-other-localization-transformations)

 * `react-intl` doesn't work with Redux out of the box, and needs an additional library [react-intl-redux](https://github.com/ratson/react-intl-redux) to add support.

-* For further discussion on this topic see [original github issue](https://github.com/ryandrewjohnson/react-localize/issues/21).
+* For further discussion on this topic see [original github issue](https://github.com/ryandrewjohnson/react-localize-redux/issues/21).

 ## Can I use older versions of React?

-// TODO: do I need this section
+Coming soon...